-There are many ways to overcome depression, and you’ll eventually figure out a routine that works.
-But what do you tell yourself when you feel like nothing is working and you’re stuck in a bottomless depression pit?
+There are many ways to overcome depression, and you’ll definitely eventually figure out a routine that works.
+But what do you tell yourself when you need to feel better now?
+What can you do if you’re stuck in a bottomless depression pit?

 For those of us who have been at war with depression, we know all too well that feeling ok is easier said than done.